Skip to main content

 How will my child be assessed in their key stage?

-In the final year of a key stage, exams test what’s been taught over the previous years between the last key stage (if applicable) and their current one.
-Students are expected to reach certain levels at each key stage test.
+In the final year of a key stage, assessments test what’s been taught over the previous years between the last key stage (if applicable) and the current one.
+Students work to reach the expected standard for each key stage test or the greater depth standard if they are working above this.

 Visit our super SATs area to find out more about the key stage tests, and to help your child practise for them.
 It’s packed with links to practice papers for both KS1 SATs and KS2 SATs, revision planners and techniques, and instructions on how to administer a SATs test at home so your child will know exactly what to expect.